kocheck/folio/content/about/index.md

 ## Welcome to my corner of the internet 👋

 I'm a Product Designer who turns complex challenges into elegant solutions.
-Currently, I'm crafting B2B and B2C experiences at PokerAtlas, with systematic thinking and creative problem-solving.
+Currently, I'm crafting B2B and B2C experiences at <a href="https://www.breakline.org" target="_blank" rel="noopener noreferrer">BreakLine</a>, with systematic thinking and creative problem-solving.

 ### What drives me